Fordham University – Manhattan NY

 Hailed as ‘the land of opportunity’, spend your summer living in the innovative and cultural metropolis of New York.
 Comprising five boroughs and a multitude of eclectic and entirely different neighborhoods, see the culture and learn about the fascinating history of this city.
-Iconic skyscrapers, sprawling Central Park and the world's major commercial, financial and cultural centers sit amongst iconic architecture where the Hudson meets the Atlantic Ocean.
+Iconic skyscrapers, and the world's major commercial, financial and cultural centers sit amongst iconic architecture where the Hudson meets the Atlantic Ocean.
 There are no end of places to explore as you experience the people, beauty and unique environment of this city.

 June 18, 2023 June 30, 2023